Canon started the development of the EF 200-400mm f/4L IS 1.4x lens over two years ago.

-So far, I have taken the lens to Alaska, the high Arctic and Africa to photograph Polar bears, Brown bears, the Big Five and other wildlife.
-The lens is rather cumbersome in bouncing zodiacs, small boats and jeeps but on a stable platform, it works flawlessly.
+I have taken this Super Telephoto lens to many parts of Alaska, the sub and high Arctic, Africa, Brazil, India and the Southern Ocean to photograph Polar bears, Brown bears, Tigers, the Big Five and other wildlife.
+The EF 200-400mm is a bit cumbersome in bouncing zodiacs, small boats and jeeps but on a stable platform, it works flawlessly.
 Will be taking the lens to more locations worldwide in the next few months and putting it through further testing.

-You can follow me on Facebook , Twitter , Flickr and Blog to keep up with my travels and join me on my photo shoots.
+Follow me on Facebook , Instagram , Twitter and Blog to keep up with my travels and join me on my photo shoots.
 Keep checking back for additional photos and addendum to my hands-on review of the EF 200-400mm f/4L IS USM Extender 1.4x lens as I return from additional photo shoots.